Celebrating restoration on the plains

 To date, NCC and its partners through the Rice Lake Plains Joint Initiative, which includes Alderville First Nation, have conserved more than 2,500 acres (1,084 hectares) on the Rice Lake Plains.
 The Hazel Bird Nature Reserve, and other Rice Lake Plains properties were generously supported by funding from the Government of Canada through the Natural Areas Conservation Program and other donors.

-The Nature Conservancy of Canada is the nation's leading land conservation organization working to protect our most important natural areas and the species they sustain.
-Since 1962 NCC and its partners have helped to protect more than 2.8 million acres (over 1.1 million hectares), coast to coast.
-The Nature Conservancy of Canada has conserved more than 70,000 acres in the Atlantic Provinces.
+The Nature Conservancy of Canada is the nation's leading not-for-profit, private land conservation organization, working to protect our most important natural areas and the species they sustain.
+Since 1962, NCC and its partners have helped to protect more than 1.1 million hectares (2.8 million acres), coast to coast, with more than 74,400 hectares (184,000 acres) in Ontario.
+To learn more, visit natureconservancy.ca.